Once Upon a Time There Was a Copywriter...

 Here’s another interesting fact about our brains and stories.
 When we listen to a story, from the moment we realise it is a story, our brains secrete dopamine.
 Dopamine is a chemical that stimulates pleasure centres in our brains.
 Our brains reward us for paying attention to stories.
 We are addicted to stories.

 Why Do People Shy Away From Stories?

-Given this amazing power to modify our behaviour that stories have over human beings, you’d think more people would want to give it a shot as part of their marketing campaigns.
+Given this amazing power to modify our behaviour, you’d think more people would want to give storytelling a shot as part of their marketing campaigns.

 As I said, politicians and political leaders (which aren’t always the same thing) have embraced the power of story to further their causes.
-Demosthenes, Dr. Martin Luther King Junior, Nelson Mandela, Margaret Thatcher, Bill Clinton: all knew that what moved people were stories, not policy prescriptions.
-So what’s holding marketeers back?
+Demosthenes, Dr. Martin Luther King Junior, Nelson Mandela, Margaret Thatcher, Bill Clinton; they all knew stories moved people, not policy prescriptions.
+So what’s holding marketers back?

 At my agency, we have written many hundreds of direct response campaigns for direct mail and email.
 When tested, story-style leads (the opening few paragraphs) have always pulled in more orders than the control they were run against.

 Does this mean every piece of copy you write should be a story?
 No. Does it mean every time you write a story it has to be a complete narrative that occupies all of the available space on the screen or page?
 No.

 What it does mean is that there is a scientifically proven method of communicating information that has been changing the way people have felt, thought and acted since the Stone Age.
 The ingredients are incredibly simple: a protagonist (the hero), a problem or challenge, the action they take to meet the challenge and some form of change or transformation they undergo.